Fast expansion into harmonics on the ball: Algorithms

 \end{lemma}

 \begin{proof} Using \eqref{eq:plane_wave_expansion} in the definition of the Fourier transform results in

 where the last step used the orthogonality of the spherical harmonics from \eqref{eq:orthogonality_sph_harm}.
 We note that interchanging the integral over the sphere with the summations in the calculations is justified since $j_\ell(z)$ decays super exponentially when $z$ is fixed and $\ell \rightarrow \infty$ (see \eqref{jnJN} and \cite[Eq.
-(10.19.1)]{dlmf}), so Fubini's Theorem applies. \end{proof} The lemma implies the next theorem, which is the basis of our fast algorithms. \begin{theorem} Let $f = \sum_{( k,\ell,m) \in \mathcal{I}} \alpha_{k, \ell, m} \psi_{k, \ell, m}$ for a finite index set and define
+(10.19.1)]{dlmf}), so Fubini's Theorem applies. \end{proof} The lemma is used to prove the next theorem, which is the basis of our fast algorithms. \begin{theorem} Let $f = \sum_{( k,\ell,m) \in \mathcal{I}} \alpha_{k, \ell, m} \psi_{k, \ell, m}$ for a finite index set and define

 It then holds that

 \end{theorem}

 \begin{proof} Using \eqref{eq:fourier_psi}, we obtain